Hello friends, I am 2021.

 Why INR 1.05 lakh crore GST collection is still not good enough?

 For a long time, Government has been trying to achieve its GST collection target of INR 1 lakh crore per month and recently, the government has been able to achieve so for consecutive months, passing record for highest collection each month.
 Besides, for the first nine months of the year, the GST collection has summed to INR 7.8 lakh crore.
 If the trend persists, the deficit in collections shall be truncated and the final shortfall would be in the region of INR 80,000 crore to INR 1 lakh crore for the current period.
 Given the very slow start, this will be an achievement.
-However, apart from screwing the GST laws to extract maximum possible tax collection from the businesses, Government spending has been a key feature behind the GST collections.
+However, apart from screwing the GST laws to extract maximum possible tax consultancy services from the businesses, Government spending has been a key feature behind the GST collections.

 There were liquidity infusions by Reserve Bank of India (RBI), free food being given to the poor, increase in the MGNREGA wages and payouts, credit guarantees to various business segments, increase in capital expenditure of the government, advances to government employees for spending, and many others.
 Intuitively, all these measures led to higher spending, which was the main objective of the stimulus and automatically generated revenue for the government in the form of GST collections.
 However, if the numbers are put in perspective, it seems that the GST collections still fall short of the expectations, though they are higher than ever before, especially when Government provided INR 2 lakh crore credit guarantees, INR 30 lakh crore through production-linked incentive (PLI), INR 1.43 lakh crore through Kisan Credit Cards, and through many such other schemes.
 Besides, the growth in GST collections is being driven by Government spending and not the market players.
 Thus, it seems there’s still a long road to be travelled before the Government can celebrate the success of GST implementation.
-Please note, GST laws have completed 3.5 years and we are still talking about its breakeven.
+Please note, GST filing service laws have completed 3.5 years and we are still talking about its breakeven.

 Why the cryptocurrency bitcoin rallied during the recent past?